Shadoxity/uivision-automation-host/README.md

 - Docker containerization for easy deployment
 - Configurable timeout settings for long-running macros
 - Logs and other run output data is available in your mounted data drive
+- Browser downloads save to the uivision folder automatically

 ## Setup